1. Does the organization promote the practice of any specific religion?

 2. How does AID INDIA empower people to meet their basic needs (food, shelter, economic sufficiency)?

 AID INDIA’s micro-credit program provides over 7000 impoverished women and disabled people with: (1) training in sustainable trade skills (2) starting capital for business ventures (3) guidance through weekly meetings coordinated by volunteers and paid field workers.
 These programs, as well as leadership and literacy initiatives, create a sustainable and continuing source of income for group members, enabling them to meet their and their family’s basic needs.

 3. What is the role of a volunteer?

 Over 50 volunteers work with AID INDIA.
-They are integral to its functions as it is they who create the initial groups in the villages and provide the people with the proper training and education in trade and leadership skills.
+They are integral to its functions because they create the initial groups in the villages and provide the people with the proper training and education in trade and leadership skills.
 AID INDIA works in several villages of the deprived Dhalit caste, and many of our volunteers are Dhalits who have returned to help their communities.
-We also have volunteers from all over the world who stay a couple of weeks or months to help us out in their area of expertise (building an internet site, writing grant proposals, teaching English in the orphanage, giving training to people with disabilities etc).
+We also have volunteers from all over the world who stay a couple of weeks or months to help us out in their area of expertise (building an internet site, writing grant proposals, teaching English in the orphanages, giving training to people with disabilities etc).
 As a small NGO with many clients we are in need of the help of volunteers.

 4. How does AID INDIA promote cultural diversity?

 As AID INDIA works primarily with women, it helps to empower them to find their voice within their culture and religion (regardless of which religion this is) and promote awareness of their needs, which also empowers other surrounding women to begin the process of claiming control of their lives.
 This is also true for the people with special needs, widows, and the people of lower castes who benefit from our programs.
 With the increase in India’s population shifting from rural areas to cities, we aid the protection of rural culture (generally a low-impact, family oriented way of life) by making the living situation feasible again.